 Some favorite books for parents...

-My oldest daughter is in 7th grade and her emotions have definitely taken center stage.
-But so has her curiosity about life's big themes.
-Zen Teen is a mix of practical and spiritually funky/fun advice.
-The funky part appeals to her and the practical appeals to me.
+My oldest daughter is in 7th grade and her emotions have definitely taken center stage, but so has her curiosity about life's big themes.
+Zen Teen is a mix of practical and metaphysical funky/fun advice.

 There's a chapter called Curb Your Urge to Compare & Despair.
 Young teens need an arsenal of strategies to respond to difficult social situations.
 This book offers an off-the-beaten-track route to self-exploration.

 Zen Teen is the kind of book where a reader can flip to a chapter and read whatever looks interesting.
-If you have a reluctant reader, tear the chapters out, staple, and place one chapter a week on their pillow with a pack of gum or mints or chocolate kiss. ❤️
+If you have a reluctant reader, tear the chapters out, staple, and place one chapter a week on their pillow with a pack of gum or mountain-sized chunk of chocolate.

 I listened to the Audible.com version of Untangled and then bought the book and highlighted everything I'd bookmarked on my audible app.
 If you must choose only one book, make it this one.
 My daughter is only 12, nearly everything in this book applies.